ziqingluo/MPI-Checker/README.md

 - `type mismatch`: Buffer type and specified MPI type do not match.
 - `incorrect buffer referencing`: Buffer is incorrectly referenced when passed to an MPI function.

-The AST-based checks are on their way to get merged into Clang-Tidy.
+The AST-based checks have been merged into Clang-Tidy and are available in the LLVM trunk.

 ## Limitations
 - No assumption about run time dependent results can be made.